 Buena Mulata Seeds and Growing

-As for growing, you can treat the buena mulata like any other annuum species pepper.
+As for growing, you can treat the buena mulata like any other C. annuum species pepper.
 Learn how to grow peppers from seed in our detailed article here.

 I hope this article inspires you to explore the vast selection of interesting pepper varieties.
 The buena mulata is certainly an eye-catching variety to add to the garden, with plenty of practical uses too!